orkes-io/docs/blog/2022-02-02-image-processing-subworkflow.md

 ## Subworkflow

-A [subworkflow](https://orkes.io/content/docs/reference-docs/sub-workflow-task) is exactly what it sounds like: a fully functional workflow called inside a larger workflow.
+A [subworkflow](/content/docs/reference-docs/sub-workflow-task) is exactly what it sounds like: a fully functional workflow called inside a larger workflow.

 There are a number of advantages to calling a sub-workflow:

 1. Simplicity.
 In the current case, we replace 2 tasks with one workflow.
 In more complicated examples, the definition will be even further simplified.
-2. Continutity.
+2. Continuity.
 Our [simple workflow](image-processing-workflow-with-conductor) and [forked workflow](image-processing-multiple-images-forks) use the same tasks.
 If a change is made to the simple workflow (but not the forked one) - the two workflows are now different - perhaps unintentionally.
 If we utilize the ```simple workflow``` as a subworkflow - any changes to the workflow are immediately propagated to the forked workflow with no user intervention.

 ## Creating our Subworkflow